-6 Conclusion
+7 Conclusion

 In this study, we developed a Schumpeterian growth model with productive government spending and endogenous takeoff.
 We took the seminal study by Barro (1990) as our point of departure and focused on the government's provision of productive public services to the private sector.
-We then took the analysis in three new directions.
+We then took the analysis in several new directions.
 First, we investigated the role of government spending in a scale-invariant Schumpeterian model of endogenous innovation.
 Second, we investigated the role of public spending as the catalyst of the takeoff of the economy.
-Third, we postulated a production structure that violates the condition for endogenous growth stressed in Barro (1990), namely, that the economy's reduced-form production function must be linear in the accumulated factor.
-Consequently, our results expand significantly our understanding of the conditions under which general equilibrium models produce constant exponential growth in steady state, in particular innovation-driven growth that starts at a specific date, accelerates throughout the secular transition, and in steady state is scale invariant and subject to policy action.
+Third, we postulated a production structure that violates the condition for endogenous growth stressed in Barro (1990), namely, that the economy's reduced-form production function must be linear in the accumulated factors.
+Fourth, we extended the model to public capital, uncovering novel properties of the dynamics.
+Consequently, our results expand significantly our understanding of the conditions under which general equilibrium models produce industrial takeoff and convergence to constant exponential growth in steady state, in particular innovation-driven growth that starts at a specific date, accelerates throughout the secular transition, and in steady state is scale invariant and subject to policy action.

 Our main results can be summarized as follows.
-When public spending is financed with a distortionary labor-income tax, there is a value of productive government spending that leads to the earliest industrial takeoff and also maximizes the transitional growth rate.
-This theoretical prediction of an inverted-U effect of productive government spending on economic growth is consistent with the stylized facts reported in the literature that we revisited here using cross-country panel data.
-Calibrating the model to US data, we found that raising productive government spending to its growth-maximizing value causes the industrial takeoff to occur by over six decades earlier and the long-run level of output to increase by 129%, confirming the importance of productive public spending for industrialization and innovation.
-In policy perspective, building on this example, our growth-theoretic framework that can be fruitfully applied to explore the United Nations Sustainable Development Goals, which specifically mention building resilient infrastructure, promoting sustainable industrialization and fostering innovation as necessary ingredients to success.
+When public spending is financed with a distortionary labor income tax, there is a value of productive government spending that yields the earliest industrial takeoff and also maximizes the transitional growth rate.
+This theoretical prediction of a hump-shaped effect of productive government spending on economic growth is consistent with the stylized facts reported in the literature that we revisited here using cross-country panel data.
+Calibrating the model to the US, we found that raising productive government spending to its growth-maximizing value causes the industrial takeoff to occur earlier by about two decades and the long-run level of output to increase by roughly 40%, confirming the importance of productive public spending for industrialization and innovation.
+From a policy perspective, our growth-theoretic framework provides support for the importance of the United Nations Sustainable Development Goals, which specifically mention building resilient infrastructure, promoting sustainable industrialization and fostering innovation as necessary ingredients to success.
+Finally, it is worth noting that we focus on productive government spending in this study, but one can also introduce to the model an extra parameter that represents a wedge between overall government spending and productive government spending to capture a notion of unproductive government spending.
+We leave this extension to future research.